jaredkhan/jaredkhan.github.io/_posts/2020-08-22-get-rid-of-daylight-savings.markdown

 ## A brief history of Daylight Saving Time in the UK

 The year was 1895.
 George Hudson was beginning to cause quite a stir on the New Zealand time-keeping scene.
 A Post Office worker by trade yet an astronomer and insect scientist by passion, Hudson cared about the opportunity to utilise daylight hours to their fullest.
-[He presented his case to the Royal Society of New Zealand](http://rsnz.natlib.govt.nz/volume/rsnz_31/rsnz_31_00_008570.html):
+He presented his case to the Wellington Philosophical Society.
+From [Transactions and Proceedings of the Royal Society of New Zealand 1868-1961](http://rsnz.natlib.govt.nz/volume/rsnz_31/rsnz_31_00_008570.html):

 <div style="display: flex; align-items: flex-start; align-content: space-around; margin: 3em 0 2em 0; justify-content: center; flex-wrap: wrap;">
     <img